JeffSmith-ok/Stock_Project/README.md

 In this Challenge, we assume the role of analysts and traders for a trading firm.

-There are 3 notebooks to present our project, which include the following: </br>
+We presented our project in the following 3 notebooks: </br>
-a) Quantitative Analysis </br>
+a) Quantitative Analysis --- Quantitative_Analysis.ipynb</br>
-b) Monte Carlo Simulation </br>
+b) Monte Carlo Simulation --- MC_Simulation.ipynb </br>
-c) Vector bt trading strategies
+c) Vectorbt trading strategies --- Nasdaq_Selected_MC/ipynb

 We chose four billionaires who invest in the stock market, namely Warren Buffett, Ray Dalio, Cathie Wood and Bill Ackman, and we took their four top stocks, as follows: